-My interest in car seats began nearly 30 years ago when we bought our first car and I got seats for my two year-old and his newborn brother.
-I passed my driving test when they were four and two, and I soon began to notice that child seats in other people's cars weren't always installed properly.
-Over the years I have helped lots of people fit their seats correctly, but it wasn't until 2012 when my seventh baby was six months old that I found out that there is a much safer way to transport children under five years old in the car.
+My interest in car seats began more than 30 years ago when we bought our first car and I got seats for my two year-old and his newborn brother.
+I passed my driving test when they were four and two, and I soon began to notice that child seats in other people's cars weren't always installed safely.
+Over the years I have helped lots of people fit their seats correctly, but it wasn't until 2012 when my seventh baby was six months old that I found out that there is a much safer way to transport children under six years old in the car.

 The advice had always been that as long as a baby weighed at least 9kg and could sit up by themselves, it was safe for them to go in a forward facing car seat.
 It was only because my youngest baby was so big and already weighed 9kg before he was six months old or could sit up, that I started looking for a car seat that would keep him rear facing for longer.
 And that's when I discovered extended rear facing.